Granite and Tokyo Tour Series 2025 No.5 Zōjō-ji: The Tokugawa Clan’s Bodaiji - Japanstones.shop

 10th Tokugawa Ieharu 1760–1786 50 Kan’ei-ji Favored Tanuma Okitsugu; promoted commercial policies.

-Within the grounds are graves of daimyo families and prominent lineages connected to the Tokugawa.
+Within the grounds are graves of daimyo families and lineages connected to the Tokugawa.
 Their presence underscores Zōjō-ji’s standing.
-In the present day, ordinary visitors cannot establish new family graves here; interment is limited to ossuaries/columbaria under temple policy and management.
+In the present day, new private family graves are generally not available to ordinary visitors; interment is typically handled through temple-managed ossuaries/columbaria under policy and availability.

 Visiting the Mausoleums

-The Tokugawa mausoleum area at Zōjō-ji is open to the public: visitors may enter and view the interiors upon paying an admission fee, subject to religious services and restoration schedules.
+The Tokugawa mausoleum area at Zōjō-ji may be open to the public with an admission fee, depending on religious services, restoration schedules, and management rules.
 Please follow the temple’s latest guidance on hours, access, and photography.

 Stonework — What the Granite Tells